Azure/azure-functions-sql-extension/README.md

     *In the above, "dbo.Employees" is the name of the database our output binding is upserting into.
 The line below is similar to the input binding and specifies where our SqlConnectionString is.
 For more information on this, see the [Output Binding Samples](#Output-Binding-Samples) section*

 - Hit 'F5' to run your code.
 Click the link to upsert the output array values in your SQL table.
-Your values should launch in the browser.
+Your upserted values should launch in the browser.
 - Congratulations!
-You have successfully created your first SQL input binding!
+You have successfully created your first SQL output binding!
 Checkout [Output Binding Samples](#Output-Binding-Samples) for more information on how to use it and explore on your own!

-### Trigger Binding Tutorial ###
+### Trigger Tutorial ###

-This tutorial assumes that you have completed all steps from the Input/Output Binding tutorials, and that the SQL database is setup as shown in 'Create Azure SQL Database.'
+This tutorial requires that the Azure SQL database is setup as shown in [Create Azure SQL Database](#Create-Azure-SQL-Database), and that you have the 'Employee.cs' class from the [Input Binding Tutorial](#Input-Binding-Tutorial).

 - Create a new file
 - Add the following namespaces